We are in the process of moving our phone system if you experience any issues please contact us by live chat or email.

 Spotting Unhealthy Habits

 When things get out of hand, shopping can become an “addiction” of sorts.
-In order to determine if this has happened to a person, a short, simple questionnaire can help:
+To determine if this has happened to a person, a short, simple questionnaire can help:

 A person who can answer “yes” to any of these questions may have a shopping behavior problem.